Skip to content

 • Independent view of IT stability, scalability, and execution risk.

-• Clear link between operational constraints and growth, margin, or exit timing.
+• Clear link between operating constraints and growth, margin, and exit timing.

-• A prioritized, trackable list of improvements with indicative effort and impact.
+• Prioritized improvement list with indicative effort and impact.

 • Early signal when you have a structure problem, not a “wrong person” problem.